 Message from the President

-I wish to thank our shareholders for your consistent and exceptional support.
+I wish to thank our shareholders and investors for their consistent and exceptional support.

 Management Policy & Management Strategy